A dementia garden is designed to provide stimulating sensory and therapeutic benefits for people living with dementia and Alzheimer’s disease.

 Including a water feature in the design of the garden can provide a calming influence, while raised beds can make it easier for people with limited mobility to engage in gardening activities.

-A good garden design should promote independence and social interaction, as well as providing opportunities for exercise.
+A good garden design should promote independence and social interaction, as well as provide opportunities for exercise.

 Some common features of dementia gardens include: